Informational Website Mockup

 Develop a mockup

-PDF of all web pages (both "full" and mobile)
+PDF of all web pages (both desktop scale and mobile scale)

 This project serves as an intro to design as a process as well as an intro into organizing information and how the web works.
 I allow this project to take its time as it is the first website students have every constructed.